UiPath-US-Services/uipath-azure-pipeline-templates/README.md

 # Azure Devops CI/CD pipeline templates for UiPath Projects and Library

+### The resouces section in project-pipeline.yaml and library-pipeline.yaml points to this repository.
+DO NOT use the UiPath template repository for anything other than testing.
+It may change without notice.
+Please fork/replicate this repository to host it yourself and make any required modifications.

 ## Templates and Usage

 This repository contains two templates, on for projects, and one for libraries, as well as two yaml files implementing each of these templates.
 These templates serve as a starting point